Continue reading on DataGuidance with:

 1. Governing Texts

-While there is also no national data protection authority, some sector-specific government authorities (including the authorities listed under the section on guidelines below) have the power to regulate privacy and/or data protection issues within their regulatory scope.
+While there is also no national data protection authority, some sector-specific Government authorities (including the authorities listed under the section on guidelines below) have the power to regulate privacy and/or data protection issues within their regulatory scope.

 1.1.
 Key acts, regulations, directives, bills